-The first two columns of Table 3 show the results of Models 1 and 2, RC model without and with interaction terms, based on 'within-between' formulation (Bell and Jones, 2015), while the next two columns provide those of Models 3 and 4, FE models without and with interaction terms (e.g., household characteristics and time-varying province-level variables).
-The final column presents the result of Model 5, RC model applied to the first-differenced data.
+The results of RC and FE models are presented in Table 3.
+A dependent variable is log household income per capita (Models 1-4) or first difference of log household income per capita (Models 5-6).
+The first two columns of Table 3 show the results of RC model without and with interaction terms, based on 'within-between' formulation (Bell and Jones, 2015).
+The next two columns provide those of Models 3 and 4, FE models without and with interaction terms (e.g., household characteristics and time-varying province-level variables).
+The last two columns show the result of Models 5 and 6, FE model applied to the first-differenced income.
 Attrition bias is corrected in all cases in Table 3 by using the method of Fitzgerald et al. (1998).
-The key results are reported selectively below.
+The key results are discussed selectively below.